meteor/meteor/content/security.md

 In a server-side-rendered framework like Ruby on Rails, it's sufficient to simply not display sensitive data in the returned HTML response.
 In Meteor, since the rendering is done on the client, an `if` statement in your HTML template is not secure; you need to do security at the data level to make sure that data is never sent in the first place.

-<h3 id="method-rules">Rules about methods still apply</h3>
+<h3 id="method-rules">Rules about Methods still apply</h3>

-All of the points above about methods apply to publications as well:
+All of the points above about Methods apply to publications as well:

 1. Validate all arguments using `check` or `aldeed:simple-schema`.
 1. Never pass the current user ID as an argument.